-- Carry along a waterproof shell outerwear, jacket, and pants.
+- Carry along waterproof shell outerwear, jacket, and pants.

 Then depending on your interest, you can choose whatever time of year for trekking to Everest Base Camp.
 But we also have an article which will tell you detail about the packaging and the best trekking season for Everest Base Camp.
 Read it here at Things to consider while trekking to Everest Base Camp.

-If you want to know more about Nepal, trekking in Nepal, Tours in Nepal and more about Nepal travel blogs subscribe to our Newsletter.
+If you want to know more about Nepal, trekking in Nepal, Tours in Nepal, and more Nepal travel blogs subscribe to our Newsletter.
 We will always notify you when we have a special article or a special package for trekking and tour in Nepal.